DaveInTucson/jhu-html-css-js/restaurant/README.md

 I was watching the lectures and not really feeling like I was getting much out of it, so I decided to code my own version of the website in parallel with the videos.

-This is what that is.
+This code is the result of that process.

 ## Starting point